 - Labelled white cell scan; in this investigation white cells are labelled extracorporeally and then re-injected into the patient.
 It is used to identify areas of sepsis.
 If the patient is neutropenic then donor white cells may be used.
 False positive scans may occur with haematomas and inflammatory disease.
 False negatives may occur in chronic sepsis.

 - Blood cultures (preferably having been off antibiotics for several days) should be taken at differing times and from different sites.
 Culture for two weeks to detect slow-growing organisms and on special media if necessary.

 - Culture urine, sputum, stool, CSF and morning gastric aspirates (if tuberculosis is suspected).

 - CXR, abdominal CT scan and echocardiography (if endocarditis or atrial myxoma is suspected) should be considered.

 - CT, intravenous pyelogram (IVP), MRI and positron emission tomography (PET) scanning all have a place in diagnosis.

-- Hybrid F18-FDG Positron Emission Tomography/Computerised tomography (PET/CT) is a technique with high sensitivity and a relative non-specificity for malignancy, infection and inflammation.
+- Hybrid F18-FDG PET/CT is a technique with high sensitivity and a relative non-specificity for malignancy, infection and inflammation.
 This makes it an ideal diagnostic tool for the investigation of PUO.
-Is should preferrably be used in the early work up of a patient, to guide more focussed investigations.
-The possibility of false positives should however be kept in mind.
+Is should preferably be used in the early work-up of a patient, to guide more focused investigations.
+The possibility of false positives should, however, be kept in mind.